 Program.
 The program consists of communities receiving information and being evaluated either provincially or nationally by a volunteer jury of trained professionals on the accomplishments of their entire community (municipal, private, corporate and institutional sectors, citizens) on eight key criteria: Tidiness, Environmental Action, Heritage Conservation, Urban Forestry, Landscape, Turf & Groundcovers, Floral Displays and Community Involvement

 Benefits.
 The pride, sense of community and feeling of accomplishment generated through participation are visible in communities all over Canada.
 These benefits make Communities in Bloom a program where everyone wins.
 Participants can benefit financially from the program through community tourism initiatives, business opportunities for the entire community, and other related projects.
 A valuable information exchange network allows communities to share accomplishments, best practices and projects.

 All participants are showcased on the Communities in Bloom website through the “Explore our Communities” section, with a description page and a link to their respective community website.
 The Communities in Bloom Magazine, published twice a year, also features participants and program results, as well as articles and educational content.
-Communities in Bloom develops, with its partners and sponsors, initiatives and promotional opportunities such as the Scotts Miracle-Gro Garden Contest, Home Hardware Charity Calendar, and the VIA Rail Canada’s Garden Route.
-More details to follow.
+Communities in Bloom develops, with its partners and sponsors, initiatives and promotional opportunities such as the Scotts Miracle-Gro Gro for good program, Best Garden Selection Contest and more.

 National Symposium on Parks and Grounds.
 Held in conjunction with the annual national awards ceremonies, this event is a unique opportunity for elected officials, parks and grounds professionals and community volunteers to learn and share about current issues, trends and challenges not only in horticulture and gardening, but in community tourism and projects, environmental awareness, and much more.
 Workshops and awards ceremonies are also held in all provinces throughout the year.